-The Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), and the Library Services to Special Population Children and their Caregivers Committee are announcing that Burke County Public Library is the recipient of the 2013 Light the Way: Library Outreach to the Underserved Grant.
-As the winner of the grant, the library will receive $3,000 for their Outreach to the Hearing Impaired project.
+The Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), has announced that Suffolk Public Library is the recipient of the 2018-2019 ALSC/Candlewick Press "Light the Way: Outreach to the Underserved" Grant.
+As the winner of the grant, the library will receive $3,000 for their summer enrichment program, “Mess Hall on the Loose.”

-The Light the Way Grant, which honors Newbery medalist and Geisel winner Kate DiCamillo, is now in its fifth year.
+The Light the Way Grant, which honors Newbery medalist and Geisel winner Kate DiCamillo, is now in its eleventh year.
 Although originally conceived as a one-time award, it has continued to be presented with the kind generosity of Candlewick Press.

 With this grant, the Suffolk Public Library (Morgan Memorial Library) is extending their Mess Hall summer food program.
 It will allow them to take a select number of 7 to 14-year-olds on field trips to community institutions throughout the summer.
 The community served by the library system’s main branch, the Morgan Memorial Library has poverty rates over 40%, and as such, many of these children cannot afford summer enrichment programs which are critical in extending the learning beyond the school year.

 The program coordinator, Ms. Jennifer Brown, hopes that “Mess Hall” can support these children’s learning and wellbeing by not only supplying free meals, but by providing transportation to and from vital community cultural institutions.